-Review of Autodesk Sketchbook Pro
+Review of Autodesk Sketchbook - Now Free for Everyone!

 My Experience started with Sketchbook 6

 Ha,ha,ha...it is fun to read history.
-I have now, not only bought 6 and upgraded it to 7; I am also subscribed to the yearly subscription version of this software.
+I have now, not only bought 6 and upgraded it to 7; I am also subscribed to the yearly subscription version of this software. which has now become free to the general public, including me.

-That probably speaks for itself.
 I still love this software.

 Artwork I have created in Sketchbook